$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 Pale ales originated in England during the 18th century.
 Before the introduction of pale ales, the majority of English beers were dark (think Guinness) in colour.
 This was because brewers had little to no power over the roasting process.
 However, as malting technology improved, English brewers were able to experiment and began to brewing ales with varying intensities.
 Pale ales were a result of experimentation, and the style began to materialise into the 1800s.

-The introduction of India Pale Ales (IPAs) brought widespread changes to the beer industry in Britain, with ales becoming higher in alcohol content and more flavoursome with the increase of hops.
+The introduction of India Pale Ales (IPAs) brought widespread changes to the beer industry in Britain.
+With ales becoming higher in alcohol content and more flavoursome with the increase of hops.
 At this time, Pale ale was given the name “bitter”, to differentiate them from mild to heavier bodied ales.
 After WWI, the use of crystal malts in bitters become more widespread, further enhancing the pale ale style.

 Lager-style beer increased in popularity in the mid-20th century and started to outsell ale in 1989.
 However, with the rise in microbreweries and demand for craft beer around the world, pale ales, particularly IPAs saw a resurgence in popularity.
 Pale ales continue to evolve, with breweries around the world specialising their own brews.
-The beauty of pale ale is how varied the beer can be, from complex flavours to those that are simpler, each brewer is able to add their own individual flair to it.
+The beauty of pale ale is how varied the beer can be.
+From complex flavours to those that are simpler, each brewer is able to add their own individual flair to it.

 Pale ales are basically a perfect mix of everything that’s good about beer, and if you are a beginner and don’t know what to order at a bar, a pale ale is the best place to start.
 They generally have a moderate malt flavour and high hoppiness (dependent on the sub-style), which makes them flavoursome but more perhaps more palatable for beer beginners.
 Additionally, the higher levels of hops can produce more citrus notes and a more delicate flavour profile.

-What are the different types of Pale Ale?
+What are the different types?

 Pale ales can be brewed in many different styles and can vary in flavour from continent to continent, country to country, brewer to brewer.
 Hops, malts, brewing styles and more can affect the intensity levels of pale ales, making the taste and colour of each Pale ale brewed unique.
 This means there’s a pale ale for every kind of beer drinker, or any event.